 Why Choose DaaS from a Managed Service Provider

-A managed service provider (MSP) is an IT Service Provider that can help you implement VDI or DaaS solutions for your organization.
+A Managed Service Provider (MSP) is an IT Service Provider that can help you implement VDI or DaaS solutions for your organization.
 They also can help you to determine which platform would be a better fit based on your organization’s requirements, support, and cost considerations.
 It's important to understand the background and experience of the MSP to ensure you partner with one who has the technical capabilities to ensure a seamless transition as well as one who can effectively support you "in the cloud" on an ongoing basis.

 Choosing between conventional desktop systems that have locally-stored software and applications, Virtual Desktop Infrastructure, or a Desktop as a Service platform is going to be different for every organization.
 The decision should be based primarily on the needs of your employees, IT services capacity, and what is going to be the most cost-effective to implement and operate.
-An MSP can lighten the burden of your IT services team by assisting or taking over the implementation of your DaaS platform.
+An MSP can lighten the burden of your IT services team by assisting or running the implementation of your DaaS platform.